Building Stronger Bones — and a Stronger You

 • Aerobic capacity (VO₂max)

-Dr González-Gálvez and associates concluded that resistance training performed approximately 3 days per week, in 60-minute sessions, improves physical fitness and quality of life in postmenopausal women.
+González-Gálvez and colleagues concluded that resistance training performed approximately three days per week, in 60-minute sessions, improves physical fitness and quality of life in postmenopausal women (González-Gálvez et al., 2024).

 Bone health is not just about density—it’s about what your body can safely do.